by C.H. Weaver M.D. Medical Editor updated 12/2019

 BRAF & MEK Kinase Inhibitors

 The BRAF and MEK genes are known to play a role in cell growth, and mutations of these genes are common in several types of cancer.
 Approximately half of all melanomas carry a specific BRAF mutation known as V600E.
 This mutation produces an abnormal version of the BRAF kinase that stimulates cancer growth.
 Some melanomas carry another mutation known as V600K.
-BRAF and MEK inhibitors block the activity of the V600E and V600K mutations respectively.2-6
+BRAF and MEK inhibitors block the activity of the V600E and V600K mutations respectively (2-6) and the combination of a BRAF and MEK Inhibitor as standard treatment for individuals with advanced melanoma and these cancer driving mutations.

 - Zelboraf®(vemurafenib) BRAF V600E kinase inhibitor